 Joining a band as a lead singer can give you even more leverage at this stage in your career.
 For inexperienced singers beginning in the music industry, working with a band can be a lifesaver.
 Many people feel a lot more comfortable singing when they have a band to back them up.
 Singing with a band can provide a setting for you to grow your voice and explore your style surrounded by other musicians.

-We live in a digital age; and while we may complain about the power and allure of technology, it is an amazing tool for helping us advance in all walks of life.
-YouTube for singers is an incredible platform for free marketing.
+We all live in the ever-changing digital age and complain about the power and allure of technology.
+Yet, technology is an amazing tool for helping us to advance in all walks of life.
+YouTube for singers is an example of an incredible platform for free marketing.

 The more of a unique approach you have, the more likely you are to draw attention to you on YouTube.
 Post regularly to build up a following.
 It may not get you famous with immediate effect; but when it comes to reaching out to record labels, music producers, and important people in the music industry, you will be able to show them that you have a built-in audience already.